Groundbreaking immunotherapy. Novel treatments. And options for even the hardest to treat childhood cancers.

 "I came with a strong clinical interest," DeSantes said.
 "I wasn't in the laboratory, but I was very interested in clinical immunotherapy.
 So having Paul in the lab, and me very interested in clinical research, it was a nice starting point."

 That allowed the two to build a strong translational research component, something that's still true to this day.
 "It's actually quite unusual to have the type of bench-to-bedside clinical trials open that we have here, which I think is pretty unique for a program our size," DeSantes said.

 DeSantes now heads the entire UW Division of Pediatric Hematology, Oncology and Bone Marrow Transplant, taking over from Sondel in 2016 when he stepped down from that role after 26 years to become the Research Director of the division.

 As the research operation grew and evolved, the team was able to grow alongside it.
-Of importance to this immunotherapy research mission, Inga Hofmann Zhang and Christian Capitini, both innovative physician scientists focused on immunotherapy or cell therapy for childhood cancer, were all recruited in the last 10 years, joining the team in clinical and research roles.
-Most recently, the team has benefited greatly from the arrival of Jacques Galipeau to UW, to help translate new technologies and therapies being developed at UW into first-in-human clinical trials.
+Of importance to this immunotherapy research mission, Inga Hofmann Zhang and Christian Capitini, both innovative physician scientists focused on immunotherapy or cell therapy for childhood cancer, were all recruited in the past 10 years, joining the team in clinical and research roles.
+Most recently, the team has benefited greatly from the arrival of Jacques Galipeau to help translate new technologies and therapies being developed at UW into first-in-human clinical trials.

 "I feel like we hit the jackpot," Sondel said about the team.